jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 | ``Ax + b \in \mathbb{R}_-^n`` | `VectorAffineFunction`       | `Nonpositive` |
 | ``Ax + b = 0``                | `VectorAffineFunction`       | `Zero`        |

+By convention, solvers are not expected to support nonzero constant terms in the `ScalarAffineFunction`s the first four rows above, because they are redundant with the parameters of the sets.
+For example, ``2x + 1 \le 2`` should be encoded as ``2x \le 1``.

 [Define ``\mathbb{R}_+, \mathbb{R}_-``]